India pharma investors think small as U.S. compliance woes hit heavyweights

 Even though the FDA has issues several warnings to Indian pharma firms over the past two years, the latest reprimands sent the BSE Healthcare index down almost 10 percent in November, its biggest monthly percentage fall since Oct.
 2008.
 Dr Reddy’s and Sun Pharma lost a combined 45 percent of their value that month.

-G Chokkalingam, the founder of Equinomics, a Mumbai-based research and fund advisory firm, said he now favored stocks in smaller firms such as Biocon and JB Chemicals, which together make up 5 percent of his portfolio.
+G Chokkalingam, the founder of Equinomics, a Mumbai-based research and fund advisory firm, said he now favoured stocks in smaller firms such as Biocon and JB Chemicals , which together make up 5 percent of his portfolio.
 Sun Pharma and Dr. Reddy’s account for about 0.5 percent.

 “If this (regulatory) process is going to take some time, maybe people would go underweight on these stocks and wait for some more time, but I don’t think anyone will walk away,” Chokkalingam said.